-- 11.7 Initial heath planning and departmental adjacency planning have confirmed that all four options are capable of supporting the minimum provision of circa $20,000m^2$ (+ or -10%) on the ground floor. - 11.8 At sloping sites such as Overdale this may require some additional transitions to manage the effect of the site however this may be avoidable through detailed design.
+12.7 Initial heath planning and departmental adjacency planning have confirmed that all four options are capable of supporting the minimum provision of circa 20,000m2 (+ or - 10%) at site level..

-- 11.9 The combined shape and slope at Overdale also results in an increase in the amount of general hospital communication corridor space required to link together departments that are inevitably further apart. - 11.10 A similar effect is evident at Jersey General within Option A where the implications of retaining some existing accommodation either as refurbished or in its existing form results in an increased level of communication corridor space.
-This is however improved within Options C and D being new construction at both the General Hospital and at the Waterfront.
+- 12.8 At sloping sites such as Overdale this may require some additional transitions to manage the effect of the site however this may be avoidable through detailed design. - 12.9 The combined shape and slope at Overdale also results in an increase in the amount of general hospital communication corridor space required to link together departments that are inevitably further apart. - 12.10 A similar effect is evident at Jersey General within Option A where the implications of retaining some existing accommodation either as refurbished or in its existing form results in an increased level of communication corridor space. - 12.11 This is however markedly improved within Option C and more so in options D and E due to their being increasingly unrestricted sites.